unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 There is a very good SQL Injection Tutorial by [Break The Security](http://breakthesecurity.cysecurity.org/2010/12/hacking-website-using-sql-injection-step-by-step-guide.html) that I suggest you read before exploiting this application, just so you have a decent understanding of what we are doing.
 Either way, I will try to explain the best I can as we go along.

-So, the first thing we want to do is find the amount of columns the SQL Database has, and also find which one of the columns is vulnerable to SQL Injection.
+So, the first thing we want to do is find the amount of columns the SQL Database has, and also find out which one of those columns is vulnerable to SQL Injection.

 So in the URL after the __id__ variable, we will type in the following: